ArduPilot/ardupilot_wiki/common/source/docs/common-cameras-and-gimbals.rst

 that have their own self-stabilization controllers and the simpler servo-driven gimbals in which ArduPilot controls the stabilisation.

--  :ref:`Tarot Gimbal <common-tarot-gimbal>` — an inexpensive 2-axis brushless gimbal controller that is controlled using PWM signals.
 -  :ref:`SimpleBGC (aka AlexMos) Gimbal <common-simplebgc-gimbal>` - a popular 2-axis or 3-axis brushess gimbal controller which uses a custom serial interface.
 -  :ref:`SToRM32 Gimbal Controller <common-storm32-gimbal>` — an inexpensive 2-axis or 3-axis brushless gimbal controller which responds to MAVLink commands (a richer format than PWM) over a serial interface.
 -  :ref:`Servo Gimbals <common-camera-gimbal>` — older-style servo-driven gimbal where ArduPilot provides stabilisation.